An official website of the United States government. Here's how you knowHere's how you know

 Emily Palmquist is a plant ecologist specializing in environmental and management impacts on riparian vegetation patterns and change.
 Her current research projects focus on the impact of river regulation on riparian vegetation communities, riparian plant population genetics in a restoration context, and physiological responses of riparian plants to flooding and climate.

-Emily Palmquist is a plant ecologist with the Southwest Biological Science Center, Grand Canyon Monitoring and Research Station.
-Emily’s research focuses on the ecology, taxonomy, and biogeography of plants throughout the arid Western United States.
-Her current projects focus on the impact of dams and river regulation on the composition and dominance of riparian vegetation on the Colorado River downstream of Glen Canyon Dam and causes of floristic change.
+Emily Palmquist is a plant ecologist with the Southwest Biological Science Center, Grand Canyon Monitoring and Research Station and a PhD candidate at Northern Arizona University.
+Her current projects focus on plants of the Colorado River downstream of Glen Canyon Dam.